Yelp/yelp-ios/README.md

 Each interface provides a different way to query the Search API depending on the type of information that you have on hand.
-There are three versions of the Search API each of which accepts a different format for location input, these are:
+There are three versions of the Search API each of which accepts a different format for location input.
-`Location`, `Geographical Bounding Box`, and `Geographic Coordinate` respectively.
 Consequentially, there are three sets of functions in the clientlib to support calls into each version of the Search API.
 Each set of functions contains a version to call the API with only the required paramets, while another which